krischer/LASIF/doc/index.rst

 Misfit GUI
 ^^^^^^^^^^

-To this end, LASIF comes with a graphical utility dubbed the Misfit GUI, that helps to pick correct windows.
+LASIF comes with a graphical utility dubbed the Misfit GUI, that helps to pick correct windows.

 To launch it, execute the **launch_misfit_gui** together with the iteration name and the event name.